GuilinXie/machine_learning_interviews/README.md

 1. To increase the number of orders?
 2. To increase the total revenue, sales by 20%?
 3. To increase the clicks?
-4. To increase the usage time, user retention?
+4. To increase the usage time, users retention?

 ### Features the system needs to support

-1. Any interactions, such as 'Like', 'Dislike', 'Click' etc. These could be used as natrual labels.
+1. Any interactions, such as 'Like', 'Dislike', 'Click' etc. These could be used as natural labels.

 ### Data